Effects of Diabetes on the Body (a List of Complications)

 Let us take a look at each separately

-Your risk of cardiovascular disease is practically doubled when you don’t have proper control over your diabetes.
+The risk of cardiovascular disease is practically doubled when we don’t have proper control over diabetes.

-Same goes for blood vessels and nerves as they may lead to complications with your feet which may eventually end in their amputation.
+Same goes for blood vessels and nerves as they may lead to complications with the feet which may eventually end in their amputation.

-The problem is you may not notice any symptoms until you get a stroke or heart attack.
+The problem is people may not notice any symptoms until they get a stroke or heart attack.

 As for your feet, watch out for any symptoms like lack of sensations, changes in color and cramps.

-The good news here is that you can prevent these problems (or at least lessen them if you already have them) by properly managing this disease.
+The good news here is that we can prevent these problems (or at least lessen them if we already have them) by properly managing this disease.